Exercise: The Best Kind of Preventive Medicine

 - Diet and Exercise: It can’t be stressed enough that a healthy diet goes hand-in-hand with regular physical activity.
 Drink filtered water and avoid sugar and processed foods when possible.

 Research shows a sedentary life may lead to twice as many early deaths as obesity, so the key is to engage in some form of physical activity on a regular basis.
-Thirty minutes of activity at least five days a week is preferable and can be broken up into fifteen-minute intervals twice a day.
+Thirty minutes of activity at least three to four days a week is preferable and can be broken up into fifteen-minute intervals twice a day.
 Whether it’s light, moderate, or vigorous exercise, we encourage you to get moving, get healthy, and feel good!

 Sources and References: